workshopper/how-to-markdown/exercises/gfm/en.md

 ### Username @mentions

 Typing an `@` symbol, followed by a _username_, will notify that person to come and view the comment.
-This is called an **@mention**, because you’re mentioning the individual.
+This is called a **@mention**, because you’re mentioning the individual.
 You can also mention **@teams** within an organization.

 ### Emoji

 It's a funny part, but it's still important.
-Alson GFM supports _emoji_!
+GFM also supports _emoji_!

 ✨ 🐫 💥

-To see a list of every image which are supported, check out the [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/).
+To see a list of every emoji that is supported, check out the [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/).

 ## THE CHALLENGE